jgnewman/norlunda/algorithm.md

 - wa, wą → **/ɑː/** if these are the only vowels in the word, otherwise drop
 - ja, ją → **/jɑ/** if these are the only vowels in the word, otherwise drop
 - ą, a → drop
+- ē → drop unless this is the only vowel in the word
 - į → **/ɑ/**
 - i → drop
 - u → **/ɑ/**